 - IP address of the EAS.

-The AF measures the N6 delay of candidate DNAI(s) for traffic flows between candidate L-PSA(s) and the EAS in the local part of the DN and provides information to the local EASDF.
+The AF is configured with the information needed for the measurement or has the knowledge for the EAS load and the measures the N6 delay of candidate DNAI(s) with the existing traffic flows between candidate L-PSA(s) and the EAS in the local part of the DN and provides information to the local EASDF.

-Editor's note: Whether how the local EASDF obtains the N6 delay and if there is additional information needed for the AF to measure the N6 delay is FFS.

 7-9.
 During PDU Session Establishment, the SMF selects the local EASDF and EAS Discovery Procedure with EASDF is performed taking into account the N6 delay and the EAS load information available in the local EASDF.

+Upon reception of the DNS response message from the UE, the EASDF reports EAS information to the SMF together with N6 delay and EAS load information if available to be taken into account for EAS discovery.

 10-11.
 The AF notifies the local EASDF for the event related to the N6 delay and the EAS load information.

 12-13.
-The EASDF may request the SMF to trigger EAS re-discovery using Neasdf_DNSContext_Notify either based on the N6 delay information or the EAS load information for the notification from the AF.
+The EASDF can be pre-configured or instructed from the SMF to request for the EAS re-discovery jointly considering the updated N6 delay and EAS load information from the AF using Neasdf_DNSContext_Notify with extension to include target UE information.

 The SMF sends PDU Session Modification Command to the UE for the EAS re-discovery.

-Editor's note: Whether and how the local EASDF triggers the SMF for EAS and local UPF re-selection based on the updated EAS load and N6 delay information is FFS.

 6.15.3 Impacts on Existing Nodes and Functionality